 BAPA actively promotes the Beverly Hills/Morgan Park community via social media on Facebook and Instagram

 BAPA is probably best known for our signature special events.

-> BAPA: Neighbors helping neighbors for nearly 75 years.
+BAPA: Neighbors helping neighbors for 75 years.

-> Michele Pettiford, President
+Michele Pettiford, President

 Dr. Eduardo Garza

 Founded in 1947, BAPA is a model for grassroots community organizing, bringing together staff and volunteers to advocate for all aspects of neighborhood living.
 Since its inception BAPA’s focus has expanded from neighborhood beautification and zoning concerns to larger issues confronting urban communities: business development and support, housing stock, diversity, education, and crime.
 Today, BAPA advocates on a variety of neighborhood issues, including small business support services, community outreach, neighborhood communications and engagement, crime prevention, and continued improvement of our local schools.